Case Studies · PAGE Building Group

 PAGE Building Group's focus on healthcare construction, higher education, and federal contracting was intentional and strategic.
 But the market saw a general contractor — not a specialist.

-Riggs Agency worked through the marketing strategy and digital platform structure for both entities simultaneously — with one overriding objective: safely separate PAGE Building Group and PAGE Healthcare Development without losing the brand value of either, and position both as credible institutional firms with years of experience and millions of square feet of work delivered.
+Riggs Agency worked through the marketing strategy and digital platform structure for both entities simultaneously — with one non-negotiable constraint: clearly separate PAGE Building Group and PAGE Healthcare Development without losing the brand value of either.

 Brand Architecture Strategy

-A clear strategic framework that defined the distinct identity, services, and market position of each entity — PAGE Building Group as the construction specialist, PAGE Healthcare as the development firm — without creating contradiction or confusion between the two.
+A clear strategic framework that defined the distinct identity, services, and market position of each entity.

-A professional digital presence for PAGE Building Group that communicated sector specialization — healthcare construction, higher education, and federal contracting — and established the firm's institutional credibility in each vertical.
+A professional digital presence for PAGE Building Group that communicated sector specialization across healthcare construction, higher education, and federal contracting.

 Sector Positioning

-LinkedIn and broader social infrastructure established for PAGE Building Group — creating a verifiable institutional footprint that matched the level of work the firm was pursuing.
+LinkedIn and broader digital infrastructure established for PAGE Building Group — creating a verifiable institutional footprint that matched the level of work the firm was pursuing.

 The Outcome